-Five years ago, I saw a basking shark in the water while I was swimming at Black Brook Beach in Ingonish, Nova Scotia.
+Five years ago, I saw a basking shark in the water while I was swimming at Black Brook Beach, along the Cabot Trail in Ingonish, Nova Scotia.
 It scared the crap out of me.
 I was petrified.
 I swam out of the water as quickly as possible and I couldn’t figure out why everyone wasn’t running and screaming.
 It was a massive shark and it was within thirty feet from us.
 I didn’t go back in the water for a month.
 I was too scared.
 What I really was, though, was naive.
 I had so little knowledge of sharks and I thought they were all hungry man-eaters.
 Now, I’m more than intrigued by them.
 I’ve gone swimming with reef sharks and I’ve seen a number of them while surfing in Laguna Beach.
 I went diving with Galapagos sharks in Hawaii and their elegance mesmerized me.
 I snorkeled with whale sharks at the Georgia Aquarium and they moved like ballerinas with beauty and grace, but it wasn’t enough for me.
 I wanted more.
 I wanted to witness them in their natural environment.
 One of the activities offered from Grand Residences Riviera Cancun is swimming with whale sharks in the ocean and I was given the opportunity to experience it yesterday.
 They are even more beautiful than I imagined.
 Rather than being afraid this time, I watched as the bus-sized shark swam toward me and I marveled at its beauty.
 My fear has gone and this is what’s left.

 Our transportation arrived at 7 am and I was nervous.
 It was about a 45 minutes drive to the boat and another hour to the snorkel spot so I had plenty of time to process the situation.
 I was about to jump into the water in Mexico with whale sharks.
 Massive ones.
 Hopefully, they would swim towards me.
 Would I be aware enough to take photos or video?
 I wasn’t sure.
 Would I get too scared on the journey and back out?
 I’d done it before.
 Or worse?
 Would I do something stupid like panic and pass out?
 I’d done that before too.
 (I don’t know if you were reading along when I went to the aquarium to do it but I woke up out of the tank and surrounded my medics.)
 Now was my chance to redeem myself.
 I put it out of my mind and watched the waves crash against the boat.